kengraf/Eeny-meeny-miny-moe/README.md

 ```

 ### Lambda: used to select a friend
 AWS CLI to create a Lambda function require files for packages, roles, and policies.
-The example here assumes you have cloned this Github repo and are in the proper working diectory
+The example here assumes you have cloned this Github repo and are in the proper working directory

 ```
 # Create role for Lambda function